swalia20/ecommerceapp/README.md

 # ecommerceapp
-An ecommerce app Built with Angular JS
+An ecommerce app Built with Angular JS, MongoDb